 1) Approved Suppliers

 Sometimes it is essential in ensuring the appropriate suppliers for a specific kind of goods and services.
 Suppliers should supply goods and services to meet the needs of the quality.
 They have to be financially sound and reliable for the process.
-Commercial risk and the prices have to be competitive in the market.
+Commercial risk and prices have to be competitive in the market.
 Through approved suppliers, gain a sustainable relationship with them.
 In the future, it can be helpful.

 2) Approval Process